Manishearth/manishearth.github.io/source/drafts/ffi.md

 The style system is more self-contained than other parts, but it's still quite tightly integrated.

-The main job of a "style system" is to take the CSS rules and DOM tree, and run them through "the cascade" with an output of "computed styles" tagged on each node in the tree.
+The main job of a "style system" is to take the CSS rules and DOM tree, and run them through "the cascade"[^1] with an output of "computed styles" tagged on each node in the tree.
 So, for example, it will take a document like the following: